top of page

 To share your thoughts by commenting on this post, kindly sign up as a member by filling in your details in the Contact below.

-This guest post is authored by Wang Jing, a lecturer from the Shanghai University of Finances and Economics Zhejiang College, China and co-authored by Boon Yih Mah.
+This guest post was written by Wang Jing, a lecturer at the Shanghai University of Finance and Economics Zhejiang College, China, and co-written by Boon Yih Mah, an associate professor at the Universiti Teknologi MARA, Cawangan Pulau Pinang, Malaysia, and the Founder and CEO of WeCWI Integrated Solutions.

 bottom of page